Skip navigation

 For more information, visit Woollahra Council’s page, State-led rezoning around Edgecliff and proposed Woollahra Stations | Woollahra Municipal Council

 Wentworth’s first Climate Summit in 2023 showed there is huge desire in our community to accelerate action on electrification, so this is one of my top priorities.
-At the federal level, I’ve been advocating for significant funding, as well as lobbying the government to provide tailored support for people renting and living in apartments.
+At the federal level, I’ve been advocating for a Permanent Energy Bill Relief Plan to support homeowners, renters and those in community housing improve energy performance and take control of their electricity.
+I welcome the Government’s Cheaper Home Battery Program to help more people install batteries.

 I’m particularly interested to see what we can achieve together in Wentworth.
 That’s why I’m engaging with Councils, businesses, homeowners, landlords and strata managers to support new and existing electrification initiatives.
 These include accelerating rooftop solar uptake on our schools and our community organisations, installing more EV chargers, and getting a community battery in Bondi.